-Hot Spots Interventions at Scale: the Direct and Spillover Effects of Policing and City Services on Crime
+Place Based Interventions at Scale: The Direct and Spillover Effects of Policing and City Services on Crime

 Keywords: Crime, Violence, Police, Public Services, State Building, Spillovers, Field Experiment